neondatabase/website/content/docs/get-started-with-neon/regions.md

 1. Dump and restore data from your old project to the new project.
 For instructions, see [Import data from PostgreSQL](../../how-to-guides/import-an-existing-database).

 Migrating your data to a new project may require downtime if you are migrating from your production database, as the dump and restore procedure may take some time to complete.
 To avoid losing data, consider blocking writes from your applications before dumping data, and re-enabling writes when the data migration is completed.

+To request support for additional regions, please visit the [Hosting in other AWS regions](https://community.neon.tech/t/hosting-in-other-aws-regions/81/5) topic in the Neon Community Forum.